Skip to main content

 For a complete reference of all available actions and how they’re used across Cargo, see the Actions overview.

-Tools configuration interface
+Actions configuration interface

-How tools work
+How actions work

 When an Agent receives a task, it:

-1. Analyzes the goal and available tools
+1. Analyzes the goal and available actions

 4. Uses the output to continue reasoning or complete the task